dotnet/docs-maui/docs/android/emulator/hardware-acceleration.md

 The emulator provides versatile networking capabilities that can be used for different purposes, including connecting to an emulator running on a Mac from inside a Windows virtual machine (VM).
 For more information, see [Connect to an Android emulator on a Mac from inside a Windows virtual machine](mac-with-windows-vm.md).

+> [!NOTE]
+> On macOS, the Android emulator uses the built-in Hypervisor.Framework.
+For more information, see [Hypervisor](https://developer.apple.com/documentation/hypervisor) on developer.apple.com.

 ## Accelerate Android emulators on Windows

-The following virtualization technologies are available for accelerating the Android emulator:
+The following virtualization technologies are available for accelerating the Android emulator on Windows:

 - The Windows Hypervisor Platform (WHPX).
 [Hyper-V](/virtualization/hyper-v-on-windows/) is a virtualization feature of Windows that makes it possible to run virtualized computer systems on a physical host computer.
 - The Android Emulator hypervisor driver (AEHD).